 Are you serious about the sovereignty thing?

-Yes, we are completely serious about our declaration of sovereignty.
+Yes, we are completely serious about our declaration of symbolical sovereignty.
 However, we are also very realistic and do not expect to function as an actual sovereign nation with our own territory in the foreseeable future.
-We look at it in three ways; as a long-term goal towards which we can reach, as a very convenient way to organize the administration of Nova Roma (especially given our Roman orientation), and as necessary for the full and complete restoration of the Religio Romana (since many religious duties were inherently tied to the State).
+We look at it in three ways; as a long-term goal towards which we can reach, as a very convenient way to organize the administration of Nova Roma (especially given our Roman orientation), and as necessary for the full and complete restoration of the religio Romana (since many religious duties were inherently tied to the state).